Prostecki/prostecki/README.md

 - 📫 How to reach me? **Telegram: @marktaratynov**

-- ⚡ Fun fact **I'm an athlete specialized in 400m hurdles based in Sweden, Stockholm.**
+- ⚡ Fun fact: **I'm an athlete specialized in 400m hurdles based in Sweden, Stockholm.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">